ZerBea/hcxtools/README.md

 * zlib and zlib-dev installed.
 (For gzip compressed cap/pcap/pcapng files.)
 * libcurl (>= 7.56) and curl-dev installed.
 (Used by whoismac and wlancap2wpasec.)
 * pkg-config installed.
+* Make sure that the version of hcxpcapngtool always fits to the version of hcxdumptool

 **If you decide to compile latest git head, make sure that your distribution is updated to it's latest version!**